micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/6lowpan/index.md

 ```bash
 uros_6lowpan <Agent_IP> <Agent_Port> <pub/sub>
 ```
-  where `Agent_IP`is IPv6 copying previously, `Agent_PORT` is the port selected at Agent and `pub/sub` controls the application behavior, in case of `pub` it will behalf as publisher and as a subscriber in `sub` option.
+  where `Agent_IP` is the IPv6 copied previously, `Agent_PORT` is the port selected for the Agent and `pub/sub` controls the application behavior: in case of `pub` it will act as publisher and as in case of `sub`, it will act as a subscriber.

 - Once you execute the app, ti will ask you if you want to configure the 6LoWPAN network.
   - This will return connection data, you should save the `inet_6_addr` and `HWaddr`.